Bergur Anderson

 Vocal workshop with Liza Prins for Artistic Research Knitting Club, UvA, Amsterdam

-Around the Songster's Commune broadcast on Radiophrenia, Glasgow
+Around the Songster's Commune broadcast on Radiophrenia festival, Glasgow

 Night Time Healer performs "Evening Healing Time" contributed to The World Disintegrates Around Me, an event by Shimmer and Cookies, Rotterdam